Photo by Tima Miroshnichenko

 _________________________

 The second to last verse in this poem may be a bit confusing.
 What do I mean by, “The battle is over, and Jesus won?”
 What battle am I referring to, and how did Jesus win?
-I don’t mean that Christians can’t die from cancer, or be killed in car accidents caused by their own errors or others’.
-I don’t mean Christians can’t die in wars or suffer injustices.
-Human suffering on earth will not end until we meet Jesus in Heaven.
+I don’t mean that Christians can’t die from cancer, or be killed in car accidents that were not their fault.
+I don’t mean Christians won’t die in wars or suffer injustices.
+Human suffering on earth affects all people and will not end until we meet Jesus in Heaven.

-The “battle” refers to our endless battle with overcoming our own habits of sin.
-Sin means missing the mark of what God would desire for our hearts, thoughts, and actions.
-God is perfect and wants us to be like Him.
-In our own power, we can never stop sinning.
-But as a believer depends on help from God to overcome sin, and makes appropriate changes to help himself or herself, he or she can see progress and even victory.
-Jesus overcame temptation and never sinned.
-He can help us do the same.
+Rather, the “battle” refers to our endless battle in overcoming our individual habits of sinning.
+Sin means missing the “bull’s-eye” of what God would desire for our thoughts, decisions, actions, and relationships.
+Jesus was stronger than temptation and never sinned.
+He wants to help us be like Him.
+As a believer depends on help from God to overcome sin, and makes appropriate changes, he or she can see progress and even victory.